Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/video-streaming.md

 | **Render Mode** | Size of the frame buffer used for streaming. <br/> - *Render Texture* <br/> - *API Only* | *Render Texture* |
 | *Target Texture* | Use this field to define the Render Texture assigned to the Video Stream Sender component.  |  |
 | **Video Codec** | Options displays difference on each environments because some environments can use hardware codecs.
 Software codecs implementations works on all environments. *Default* option means trying to use all available codecs for negotiating other peers. | Default |

+## Details

+The network status affects the quality of video streaming.
+You can keep the streaming by changing several properties of components even if the network status makes worse.
+Note that you can't change *texture size*, *texture format*, and *video codec* after starting video streaming.

+### Video Codec

+The choice of video codec affects streaming performance.
+You can choose video codecs which implemented with hardware and software, and especially when the texture size is large, hardware implementation is faster.
+However, available hardware implementation codecs vary by platform, you may not be available in certain environments.

+You need to choose codecs available for both sender and receiver.
+If you choose *Default* as a video codec, this package uses all available codecs implemented on the platform, therefore, making problems due to codec mismatches less.

+> [!NOTE]
+> Some codecs may have limitations on the size of the resolution.
+For example, if an odd number is used for the size value, the incoming video may be automatically resized.

+### Frame rate

+Sets the frame rate of the streaming video.
+You should set the *frame rate* below the game's *frame rate*.

+### Down-scaling resolution

+The larger the *texture resolution*, the higher the bit rate required for streaming.
+By reducing *texture resolution*, you can stabilize with less bandwidth.

+### Bit rate

+Controls the bandwidth used by specifying a *bit rate* limit for streaming.